NelsonMinar/vector-river-map/README.md

 Most of the work in this project is plumbing, systems programming we have to do to make the engines go.
 The demonstration map is deliberately quite simple and unsophisticated.
-Even so, it contains a few mapmaker's decisions.
+Even so, it contains a few decisions requiring the map maker's art.

-Most of the actual cartography is being done in Javascript, in the Leaflet and Polymaps drawing files.
-This code does very little, mostly just drawing blue lines in varying thicknesses.
+Most of the actual cartography is being done in Javascript, in the Leaflet and Polymaps drawing scripts.
+This tutorial code does very little, mostly just drawing blue lines in varying thicknesses.
 In addition the Leaflet version has a simple popup when rivers are clicked.
 With the actual vector geometry and metadata available in Javascript a lot more could